SilentVampR/stickyBlock/README.md

 ### Note

-Make sure the parent has position: relative style
+Make sure the parent has *position: relative* style

-Script using current height of the parent and the sticky block, so if some enother script will changes the height - it's ok, script will handle it (this is the main reason why i made it, other scripts what i found can't do that)
+Script using current height of the parent and the sticky block, so if some enother script or action will change parent's height - it's ok, script will handle it (this is the main reason why i made it, other scripts what i found can't do that)

 ### Demo